 \section{Abstract}

-We present the PLATO Hand, a dexterous robotic hand with a hybrid fingertip that embeds a rigid fingernail within a compliant pulp.
-This design shapes contact behavior to enable diverse interaction modes across a range of object geometries.
-We develop a strain-energy-based bending-indentation model to guide the fingertip design and to explain how guided contact preserves local indentation while suppressing global bending.
-Experimental results show that the proposed robotic hand design demonstrates improved pinching stability, enhanced force observability, and successful execution of edge-sensitive manipulation tasks, including paper singulation, card picking, and orange peeling.
-Together, these results show that coupling structured contact geometry with a force-motion transparent mechanism provides a principled, physically embodied approach to precise manipulation.
-Our project page is at: {\tt \textbf{\url{https://platohand.github.io/plato}}}.
+We present the PLATO Hand, a dexterous robotic hand with a hybrid fingertip that combines a rigid fingernail, embedded distal phalanx, and compliant pulp to shape contact behavior during manipulation.
+By mechanically organizing how contact is initiated, supported, and transmitted at the fingertip, this structure creates stable and task-relevant contact conditions across diverse object geometries and grasp orientations.
+We develop a strain-energy-based bending--indentation model to guide the fingertip design and to explain how material stiffness and contact geometry govern deformation partitioning within the fingertip.
+Experiments show improved pinch stability, improved fingernail-mediated dorsal-contact force transmission and proprioceptive observability, and successful execution of edge-sensitive manipulation tasks, including paper singulation, card picking, and orange peeling.
+These results show that coupling a mechanically structured contact interface with a force-motion-transparent finger mechanism provides a principled approach to precise manipulation.
+Our project page is at: {\tt \textbf{\url{https://platohand.github.io}}}.